pydanny/pydanny-event-notes/mongodbla2012/mongodb-roadmap.rst

 * Full text Search (so you don't need SOLR)

+    * The absolute number one requested feature
     * Done but needs to be vetted and tested better
     * Text searches can generate bajillions of extra records and other issues
     * Sounds like they are trying to do it right.

 * More concurrency
 * Online compaction

+    * Make the system smaller on the fly
+    * This way you don't have to play replica set games to clean things up

 * Internal compression
 * Read tagging